Wild Scotland cruise travelers in blue jackets with guide in red parka ride a Zodiac boat into a cave in turquoise water.

 Svalbard Odyssey

 A flexible itinerary allows the 132-guest Greg Mortimer to follow the best weather and wildlife-spotting opportunities.
-The option to add on scuba diving and kayaking is particularly unique for expeditions in this region.
+The option to add on kayaking is particularly unique for expeditions in this region.

 Special Offer